kagented/automate/README.md

 # fullness_automate
-In my church there are various repetitive tasks every week, so I decided to develop simple python scripts for automating such tasks.
+In my church there are various repetitive tasks for presentation engineers every week, so I decided to develop simple python scripts for automating such tasks.

 # Tasks